 Australasian College of Health Service Management (ACHSM) Health Management Internship Program (HMIP) is a 2-year program involving full-time employment across four different (metropolitan and/or rural) placement organisations across the Health sector.
 During the 2 years, Management Interns work alongside senior managers and other staff gaining experience in the healthcare system and developing leadership and management skills.
-Management Interns are required to complete a funded Master of Health Service Management (MHSM) with Griffith University3 undertaken part time via external study and complete the Better Leadership Program.
+Management Interns are required to complete a funded Master of Health Leadership and Management (MHSM) with the University of New South Wales (UNSW) undertaken part time via external study and complete the Better Leadership Program.
 The HMIP is administered by ACHSM who deliver regular professional development sessions for Management Interns to further develop management and leadership skill